open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 <details><summary>click for meeting details...</summary>

 ### Agenda:
-  - Maarten will walk through issue #69 and #70
+  - @omitfo2 will walk through the issue #66
-  - Jim will walk through the issue #66
+  - @Lens-fitzgerald will walk through issue #69 and #70
+  - @jcstine discussed the PR #68
   - Review the poll in problem priotization
   - Recap of the meeting (what can we do differently or keep?) - 5 meeting